KeyWorksRW/wxUiEditor/docs/building_notes.md

 ## CPack

-To build the installe program, change to the build/ directory and run:
+To build the install program, change to the build/ directory and run:

 ```
     cpack -G NSIS
 ```

 This will create the installer executable in the build directory.
-The filename will be created using `wxUiEditor-` + version + `-win64.exe` (e.g. wxUiEditor-1.1.0-win64.exe).
+The filename will be created using `wxUiEditor-` + version + `-win64.exe` (e.g. wxUiEditor-1.1.3-win64.exe).